-2.3.1 Trivial, frivolous, vexatious
+Trivial, frivolous, vexatious 2.3.1

-- Trivial a matter of little importance or does not show that the complainant has suffered a significant injustice. - Frivolous lacking in merit, minimal importance, not having any serious purpose or value - Vexatious made without reasonable ground/s and/or for a wrongful purpose (e.g. to harass, annoy, cause delay or detriment).
+- Trivial a matter of little importance or does not show that the complainant has suffered a significant injustice. - Frivolous lacking in merit, minimal importance, not having any serious purpose or Printed copies are considered uncontrolled.
+Before using a printed copy, verify that it is the current version.